asyadaw/ArjunYadaw/README.md

  - Finally, work on a project based on real data

  ## Questions
- - reach me out at arjunsingh.yadaw@nih.gov or slack me at @Arjun Yadaw
+ - Reach me out at arjunsingh.yadaw@nih.gov or slack me at @Arjun Yadaw